jiahuithegrey/hw18-pwa-online-offline-budget-tracker/README.md

 ## Development
 * Utilize Service worker to make the app function during offline
-* Utlize Webpack and manifest to bundle files
+* Utlize Webpack and manifest to bundle files for compression
 * Utilize MongoDB and Mongoose Schema to create, edit and get data